Suzy Patterson: Early life

 She has a daughter, Sunny born in 2003.

 Coronation Street

-When she joined Coronation Street she became the second actress to play Susan Barlow in the soap after Wendy Jane Walker.
+When she joined Coronation Street she became the third actress to play Susan Barlow in the soap after Katie Heanue and Wendy Jane Walker.
 She appeared with a boyfriend on a cycling holiday and visited old uncle Albert.
 She returned as a bridesmaid at Ken's wedding to Deirdre.
 Previously appeared in the STV series The Prime of Miss Jean Brodie with Geraldine McEwan.